usarscotus/legal-directory/frcmp/rule_6.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) Disclosure of a grand-jury matter—other than the grand jury's deliberations or any grand juror's vote—may be made to:

-(i) an attorney for the government for use in performing that attorney's duty;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) an attorney for the government for use in performing that attorney's duty;

-&nbsp;&nbsp;(ii) any government personnel—including those of a state, state subdivision, Indian tribe, or foreign government—that an attorney for the government considers necessary to assist in performing that attorney's duty to enforce federal criminal law; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) any government personnel—including those of a state, state subdivision, Indian tribe, or foreign government—that an attorney for the government considers necessary to assist in performing that attorney's duty to enforce federal criminal law; or

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) a person authorized by 18 U.S.C. §3322.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) a person authorized by 18 U.S.C. §3322.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) A person to whom information is disclosed under Rule 6(e)(3)(A)(ii) may use that information only to assist an attorney for the government in performing that attorney's duty to enforce federal criminal law.
 An attorney for the government must promptly provide the court that impaneled the grand jury with the names of all persons to whom a disclosure has been made, and must certify that the attorney has advised those persons of their obligation of secrecy under this rule.